taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-03-10-Python-Tool-For-Controlling-The-Drone.markdown

 via an Xbox360 joypad and one for automatic control.
 The automatic control loop at this point is empty, but will see development in the near future.
 Our controller arrangement is easily extendable if the need for additional controllers arise.

+We provide <a href="/Navigation-for-Robots-with-WIFI-and-CV/doc/index.html">documentation</a>(though lacking in completeness) in the form of an Epydoc API with class diagrams and the like.

 Results
 =======